mre/endler.dev/content/2022/alloc/index.md

 ```

 What's _brilliant_ about this is that the compiler can check at **compile-time**
 if ownership is correctly managed.
-There is never a situation where
+There is never a situation where it's not
-it's not clear whether a variable is still in use or not.
+clear whether a variable is still in use or not.

-In my personal opinion this is Rust's main innovation.
+In my personal opinion this is Rust's main innovation:
 It took the RAII principle from C++ and made it a compiler feature!
 Programs simply won't compile if memory is not correctly managed.